wfeng5-stat6250/course_questions_wiki/README.md

 - Question (WF): When do we want to make a label instead of just using them as a variable?
 Is it when for the convenience of the variables?
 - Answer (WF): Using a LABEL statement in a DATA step permanently associates labels with variables by affecting the descriptor information of the SAS data set that contains the variables.

--Question (SK): How to remove Obs column from the output ?
+- Question (SK): How to remove Obs column from the output ?
 How to replce obs with other variable ?
 - Answer (SK): - To remove the Obs column , specify the "noobs" option in the PROC PRINT statement. e:g
 ```SAS